 2. Host a family sports day

 After the first few blissful days of a staycation, you might find yourself feeling a little sluggish and lacking inspiration.
 A friendly sports day competition can be a great way to have fun while staying active.
 Pick 4-5 different challenges and compete individually.
 We love making score board and a DIY trophy for the winner.
+Here are more ideas on how to host your family sports day.

 3. Go on a scavenger hunt